MecSim/MecSimCalc-docs/docs/monetization.md

 ### Fees

-Note that a small portion of each subscription will be subtracted in fees to cover transaction fees, currency conversions, and various platform costs.
-The remaining amount will be paid out to you.
+Note that a portion of each subscription will be subtracted in fees to cover transaction fees, currency conversions, and various platform costs.
+The remaining amount will be paid out to you, in other words, the fees are included in the app price.
 The fee percentage is as follows:

 | Price (USD)   | Fee (%) |
 | ------------- | ------- |